 The Taliban and their allies have returned with a vengeance after their rout in December 2001.

 The militants are thought to be only about 20,000 strong.

 But it has become increasingly clear to Nato that it cannot win militarily against the insurgents, and many areas of the country are under their de facto control.
 Despite their strength it is far from certain, however, that they would have the power to retake Kabul once Nato leaves.

-But they have also become increasingly angry at civilians being killed by foreign forces, in night raids, aerial bombardments and other attacks.
+Afghans have become increasingly angry at civilians being killed by foreign forces, in night raids, aerial bombardments and other attacks.
 Nato's failure to do better on this score is seen as a key factor in why support for its mission has fallen.

 Relations between President Karzai and the US in particular have been strained by the killing of 15 Afghan civilians by an American soldier in March 2012, violent protests over the inadvertent burning of copies of the Koran at a US airbase in February 2012 and the emergence of a video in January of the same year which appeared to show US troops urinating on Taliban bodies.

 However, many Afghans also say they fear the Taliban may return once foreign troops pull out.